miteshDemo/my-portfolio/README.md

 ## 🚀 Portfolio Website

-This is my personal **portfolio website** built using **React.js** to showcase my skills, projects, and experience as a **Full Stack / Front-End Developer**.
+This is my personal **portfolio website** built using **React.js** to showcase my skills, projects, and experience as a **React / Front-End Developer**.
 The portfolio highlights my journey in web development, including real-world projects, technical expertise, and contact information in a clean and responsive design.

 The website is designed with a modern UI, smooth navigation, and mobile responsiveness to provide the best user experience across all devices.